araobp/iot_study/README.md

 [Step 1] Audio setup

-List up the USB audio device and confirm the card and device numbers:
+List up the USB audio device to confirm the card and device numbers:
 ```
 pi@raspberrypi:~ $ arecord -l
 **** List of CAPTURE Hardware Devices ****